-14. They push you into treating lots of things at once, rather than slowly building up your confidence and trust.
-Unless, of course, you specifically ask them to do things as quickly as possible – for instance, because you’ve got an important event coming up.
+14. They push you into treating lots of things at once, rather than allowing you to slowly build up your confidence and trust.
+Unless, of course, you specifically want them to do things as quickly as possible.
 Occasionally, there can be situations when doing everything at the same time is important for the best-looking results.
-One example would be matching colours on several front teeth.
-But your dentist should be able to explain to you why exactly they are suggesting a particular course of action.
+Your dentist should be able to explain to you why exactly they are suggesting a particular course of action.

 Avoid large dental chains, especially in the United States.
 Why?
 The dentists there have to work to meet a quota, and these chains don’t have the best interests of either dentists or patients at heart.
 If you do a Google search for chains like Aspen Dental or Allcare Dental, you will find a lot of dissatisfied patients (and disillusioned dentists).

 Over the last decade, corporate chain practices have become much more common in the UK as well.
 While they’re not plagued by overtreatment like their U.S. equivalents, it’s best to find an independent dentist who owns or is a partner in the practice.
 They will be motivated to provide continuity of care and preserve their reputation in the community.

 As an anxious patient, once you have found a dentist you like and trust, you will want to stick with them.
 Dentists are more likely to move on if they are working for a chain.

 Beware of holistic dentists: what holistic usually means is amalgam-free and, in some countries, root-canal-free.
 This equates to getting silver fillings replaced for no good reason and removing teeth which could have been saved.

 It’s quackery (check out Quackwatch for more information).